godotengine/godot-docs/classes/class_curvetexture.rst

 **Inherits:** :ref:`Texture2D<class_Texture2D>` **<** :ref:`Texture<class_Texture>` **<** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-A texture that shows a curve.
+A 1D texture where pixel brightness corresponds to points on a curve.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Renders a given :ref:`Curve<class_Curve>` provided to it.
-Simplifies the task of drawing curves and/or saving them as image files.
+A 1D texture where pixel brightness corresponds to points on a :ref:`Curve<class_Curve>` resource, either in grayscale or in red.
+This visual representation simplifies the task of saving curves as image files.

 If you need to store up to 3 curves within a single texture, use :ref:`CurveXYZTexture<class_CurveXYZTexture>` instead.
 See also :ref:`GradientTexture1D<class_GradientTexture1D>` and :ref:`GradientTexture2D<class_GradientTexture2D>`.